kennys21/ML_Study_Project/car_price_regression/README.md

 - Evaluation using R² score and MAE

 ## Results
-The model achieves an R² of **(insert your R²)** showing a (strong/moderate/weak) linear relationship between the chosen feature and price.
+The model achieves an R² of **0.804** showing a (strong/moderate/weak) linear relationship between the chosen feature and price.

 ## Dependencies